tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 The idea is that you have a function `infer_w` that takes an expression and an environment (a "context") and returns a substitution and a type.
 A substitution is a mapping from type variables to monotypes and the type is the type of the expression that you passed in.
+We'll use the substitution to keep track of constraints on types as we walk the tree.
 In Python syntax, that's:

 ```python
 Subst = typing.Mapping[str, MonoType]  # type variable -> monotype